tjoyner/ofvioletsandlicorice/chapter17.md

 He hadn't expected that request.

 "To Tokyo, with Maria?" he asked, to buy time.
 He looked at her, she had a calm demeanor, was smiling.
-Buying more time, he said "Start by hearing what your mother has to say... we need her to agree.
+Buying more time, he said, "Start by hearing what your mother has to say... we need her to agree.
 You know."

-He'd taken the easy road, and felt ashamed.
+He'd taken the easy road and felt ashamed.
 He'd let her do whatever she wanted and the results had certainly arrived.
 But it was hard to choose 'no,' once you got off on the wrong foot.
-He said: "We don't know much about Maria...
+He said, "We don't know much about Maria...
 Japan is far away..."

-She laughed and threw her arms around his neck: "Japan is far away and we don't know much about Maria, Dad... but what do you know about where I go, everyday, and with whom?"
+She laughed and threw her arms around his neck: "Japan is far away and we don't know much about Maria, Dad... but what do you know about where I go, every day, and with whom?"

 Daniel wanted to tell her that he knew that, he knew that very well.
 He'd seen the result.
 But he said nothing.
-He let himself be taken into the embrace, and closed his eyes.
+He let himself be taken into the embrace and closed his eyes.
 He couldn't remember when his daughter had embraced him so fondly and happily.
 He felt stunned, while Flop joined their embrace, fumbling with his paws on her calves and yelping.

 Daniel left her embrace.
 He didn't want to be there when the call from his ex-wife came.
 He said, "I'll wait for you downstairs.
 I'll ask for breakfast."